-The minimum required match for all Challenges is 1:1.
-Applicants must demonstrate at the time of the Full Application (not at the time of the Concept Proposal), a matching share of at least 50 percent of the total project cost; i.e., for every dollar of Federal funds requested, applicants must demonstrate a commitment of at least one dollar of matching share.
-Funds from other Federal financial assistance awards can serve as matching share funds only if authorized by statute, which may be determined by EDA's reasonable interpretation of the statute.
-Matching share in excess of the 1:1 requirement will be accepted but is not necessary to qualify for funding and will not make an application more competitive.
+The minimum required match for both Challenges is 1:1.
+Applicants must demonstrate at the time of the application a matching share of at least 50 percent of the total project cost; i.e., for every dollar of federal funds requested, applicants must demonstrate a commitment of at least one dollar of matching share.
+Funds from other federal financial assistance awards can serve as matching share funds only if